addyhalos/datascience-and-automations-portfolio/README.md

 Zapier, Airtable, Tally, automation

 ##### B. Description
-This is a simple project that is automated through Zapier.
+This is a simple project that showcases no-code automation skills using common tools in the industry.

+It is automated through Zapier.
 It takes an entry from the Tally form, makes sure the email is in lowercase, checks for duplicates, and finally after successful checks, adds the entry as a new record.

 ##### C. Project Design
 **Automation Tool**: Zapier